paulkernfeld/glx/README.md

 Possible extension: pathfinding with actual sidewalk data

 ## Transit time from station to downtown

+I have defined "downtown" as, "Park Street or Downtown Crossing, whichever is closer."

 **Existing lines:** use schedules, test calibration by hand